 But by stepping back and thinking about the times, the situations that are most likely to cause you to make unplanned purchases, you’ll go a long way to identifying some of your biggest or most consistent spending triggers.
 And when you know your triggers, you’ll be far more likely to stop and think before making that purchase out of emotion, not necessity.

 As financial coaches, we help our clients not only identify their triggers.
 We help them come up with ways to make those types of purchases a rarity.
-If you’d like help putting the why behind your spending, check out our Eureka session.
+If you’d like help putting the why behind your spending, check out our Power Planning session.
 You’ll leave this two-hour one-on-one coaching session with a plan for your money that includes your day-to-day expenses as well as your long term goals.

 Or if you’re ready to do a deep dive into your spending habits, check out our six-part podcast series dealing with cognitive biases and spending.